Limiting absorption principle and radiation conditions for Schr\"odinger operators with long-range potentials: LAP bounds

-The lemma follows. \end{proof} The appearance of $\norm{f}_\infty$ in the bound of $\gamma$ is (sadly) necessary, and it explains why the resolvent $R(z)\psi$ does not inherit good decay from $\psi$ in the limit $\Im z \to 0$.
+Combining the simple bounds above clearly yields the desired conclusion. \end{proof} The appearance of $\norm{f}_\infty$ in the bound of $\gamma$ is necessary, and it explains why the resolvent $R(z)\psi$ does not inherit good decay from $\psi$ in the limit $\Im z \to 0$.
 This should be compared to \thref{rad_bound} below.